 - 8360. (a) Early learning and educational support programs shall include a career ladder for instructional staff.
-The governing board of each contracting agency shall be encouraged to provide instructional staff and aides with salary increases for the successful completion of early childhood education or child development unit-based coursework and degrees. - (b) Any person who meets the following criteria is eligible to serve in an instructional capacity in an early learning and educational support program:

-(1) Any person serving as a teacher in an early learning and educational support program providing direct classroom services shall possess a permit or credential issued by the Commission on Teacher Credentialing, including, but not limited to, one of the following:

-- (A) An associate teacher permit, or higher, authorizing service in the care, development, and instruction of children in early learning and educational support programs. - (B) A multiple subject credential with an authorization to teach prekindergarten through grade 12, inclusive, in a self-contained classroom. - (C) An elementary or a single subject credential in home economics.
-Teachers with an elementary or single subject credential must also have completed 12 semester units in early childhood education or child development, or both, or have two years' experience in early childhood education or an early learning and educational support program. - (2) Persons who are 18 years of age and older may be employed as aides and may be eligible for salary increases upon the completion of additional semester units in early childhood education or child development.
+The governing board of each contracting agency shall be encouraged to provide instructional staff and aides with salary increases for the successful completion of early childhood education or child development unit-based coursework and degrees. - (b) Any person who meets the following criteria is eligible to serve in an instructional capacity in an early learning and educational support program: - (1) Any person serving as a teacher in an early learning and educational support program providing direct-classroom early learning services shall possess a permit or credential issued by the Commission on Teacher Credentialing, including, but not limited to, one of the following: - (A) An associate teacher permit, or higher, authorizing service in the care, development, and instruction of children in early learning and educational support programs. - (B) A multiple subject credential with an authorization to teach prekindergarten to grade 12, inclusive, in a self-contained classroom. - (C) An elementary or a single subject credential in home economics.
+Teachers with an elementary or single subject credential must - (D) A single subject credential in home economics. - (2) Any teacher qualifying under subparagraph (B), (C), or (D) of paragraph (1) must also have completed 12 semester units in early childhood education or child development, or both, or have two years' experience in early childhood education or an early learning and educational support program.

+2 (3) Persons who are 18 years of age and older may be employed as aides and may be eligible for salary increases upon the completion of additional semester units in early childhood 5 education or child development.

+7 SEC.
+113. Section 8360.1 of the Education Code is repealed.

+- 9 SEC.
+114. Section 8360.1 is added to the Education Code, to 10 read: - 11 8360.1.
+Except as waived under Section 8242 and except as 12 stated in Section 18203 of Title 5 of the California Code of 13 Regulations regarding program directors in schoolage community 14 services programs, 8244, any entity operating early learning and 15 educational support programs providing direct-classroom early 16 learning services to children, pursuant to Article 5 (commencing 17 with Section 8228), at two or more sites, shall employ a program 18 director who possesses a permit or credential issued by the 19 Commission on Teacher Credentialing authorizing supervision of 20 a child care and development an early learning and educational 21 support program, including, but not limited to: - 22 (a) An administrative credential. - (b) A children's center supervision permit. - 24 (c) A program director permit. - 25 (d) A waiver issued by the Superintendent pursuant to Section 26 8244. - SEC.
+110. - 28 SEC.
+115. Section 8360.2 of the Education Code is amended 29 - 30 8360.2.
+Not later than 95 days after the governing board of a 31 public agency sets the date a person employed by that board shall - 32 begin service in a position requiring a permit or credential, that - 33 person shall file, on or before that date, with the county - 34 superintendent of schools a valid permit issued on or before that 35 - date, authorizing him or her to serve in a position for which he or 36 she was employed.
+Upon renewal of that permit, that person shall - 37 - file that renewal with the county superintendent of schools no later - 38 than 95 days after the renewal.

 SEC.
-112. Section 8360.1 of the Education Code is repealed.

-- 25 SEC.
-113. Section 8360.1 is added to the Education Code, to 26 read: - 8360.1.
-Except as waived under Section 8242 and except as stated in Section 18203 of Title 5 of the California Code of Regulations regarding program directors in schoolage community services programs, any entity operating early learning and educational support programs providing direct classroom services to children, pursuant to Article 5 (commencing with Section 8228), at two or more sites, shall employ a program director who possesses a permit or credential issued by the Commission on Teacher Credentialing authorizing supervision of a child care and development program, including, but not limited to: - (a) An administrative credential. - (b) A children's center supervision permit. - 39 (c) A program director permit.

-1 (d) A waiver issued by the Superintendent pursuant to Section 2 8244.

-8360.2.
-Not later than 95 days after the governing board of a public agency sets the date a person employed by that board shall begin service in a position requiring a permit or credential, that person shall file, on or before that date, with the county superintendent of schools a valid permit issued on or before that date, authorizing him or her to serve in a position for which he or she was employed.
-Upon renewal of that permit, that person shall file that renewal with the county superintendent of schools no later than 95 days after the renewal.

-SEC.
-115. The heading of Article 17 (commencing with Section 8390) of Chapter 2 of Part 6 of Division 1 of Title 1 of the Education Code is amended to read:
+111. The heading of Article 17 (commencing with Section 8390) of Chapter 2 of Part 6 of Division 1 of Title 1 of the Education Code is amended to read: